webpolis/wingman.nvim/README.md

 ### Key Features

-- **Context-Aware Requests**: Wingman automatically gathers and includes project context in your requests, ensuring that the LLM understands exactly what you're working on.
+- **Context-Aware Requests**: Wingman automatically collects and incorporates project context into your requests, ensuring the LLM fully understands your current work.
-- **Seamless Integration**: Designed specifically for Neovim, Wingman fits effortlessly into your existing workflow, enhancing your coding experience without any hassle.
+- **Seamless Integration**: Specifically designed for Neovim, Wingman integrates smoothly into your existing workflow, enhancing your coding experience without any hassle.
-- **User-Friendly Interface**: With a clean and intuitive interface, interacting with the LLM is as easy as pressing a few keys.
-You'll be amazed at how quickly you can get the help you need!
+- **User-Friendly Interface**: Featuring a clean and intuitive interface, interacting with the LLM is as simple as pressing a few keys.
+You'll be amazed at how quickly you can get the assistance you need!
-- **Code Replacement (WIP)**: Wingman aims to automatically replace affected lines of code based on the LLM's suggestions, allowing you to implement improvements with just a few keystrokes.
+- **Code Replacement (WIP)**: Wingman aims to automatically update affected lines of code based on the LLM's suggestions, enabling you to implement improvements with just a few keystrokes.
-- **Extend models / providers support (WIP)**: Currently, Wingman only supports OpenAI's models but new models and providers will be added very soon.
-Feel free to contribute.
+- **Extend Models / Providers Support (WIP)**: Currently, Wingman supports only OpenAI's models, but new models and providers will be added soon.
+Contributions are welcome.
+- **Persist Chat Sessions (WIP)**: Currently, each time you open the prompt dialog, the conversation's scope is limited to the current buffer context.
+There are plans to optionally allow session persistence across different dialogs.

 ## Getting Started